-Claim: An Animal Planet documentary revealed the existence of mermaids.
+An Animal Planet documentary revealed the existence of mermaids.
+See Example( s )

-Origins: On 27 May 2012, Discovery's Animal Planet channel aired a pseudo-documentary entitled Mermaids: The Body Found in the U.S., a purely fictional work dealing with a purported federal coverup of a discovery involving scientists from the National Oceanic and Atmospheric Administration (NOAA) that proved the existence of a remnant population of mermaids (described as being an evolutionary offshoot of the "aquatic ape" hypothesis, a generally discounted idea that early Hominid species went through an aquatic phase in their evolution).
-The program was not fact but rather speculative science fiction, and it included obvious CGI-produced video sequences like the one displayed above.
-To enhance the pseudo-reality aspect of the program, a web site was established at believeinmermaids.com offering no content other than a opening page hoax proclaiming that the site's domain had been seized by the U.S. Department of Justice and Homeland Security.
+On 27 May 2012, Discovery’s Animal Planet channel aired a pseudo-documentary entitled Mermaids: The Body Found in the U.S., a purely fictional work dealing with a purported federal coverup of a discovery involving scientists from the National Oceanic and Atmospheric Administration (NOAA) that proved the existence of a remnant population of mermaids (described as being an evolutionary offshoot of the “aquatic ape” hypothesis, a generally discounted idea that early Hominid species went through an aquatic phase in their evolution).
+The program was not fact but rather speculative science fiction, which included obvious CGI-produced video sequences like the one displayed above and actors fictional characters such as “Dr. Paul Robertson, former NOAA scientist.”
+To enhance the pseudo-reality aspect of the program, a web site was established at believeinmermaids.com offering no content other than a opening page hoax proclaiming that the site’s domain had been seized by the U.S. Department of Justice and Homeland Security.

 After this program aired in Australia in April 2011, Brad Newsome of the Sydney Morning Herald wrote of it that:

 The thing that’s got my goat at the moment is a fake documentary on Animal Planet called Mermaids: The Body Found.
 It has actors playing scientists talking about how they did an autopsy on some mermaid remains, and how the US government swooped and covered the whole thing up.
 There’s grainy fake video of mermen being hauled up in fishing nets, the whole box and dice.

 The version that I saw doesn’t even do viewers the courtesy of admitting that it’s fake until the credits are about to roll.